7 Red Flags When Choosing a Korean Surgery Clinic

 None of these red flags automatically means "avoid this clinic."
 A multi-surgeon clinic can have excellent outcomes.
 A high-volume practice can deliver consistent results.
 Discounted pricing can be legitimate.

-The point is not to eliminate all risk — it's to know where the risk concentrates so you can ask better questions and make a more informed decision.
+The point is not to eliminate all risk.
+It is to know where the risk concentrates, so you can ask better questions and make a more informed decision.

 Most of the information that reveals these patterns lives on Korean-language platforms that English-speaking patients cannot access.
-That's the structural problem.
+That is the structural problem.
 Solving it requires research that goes beyond Google, beyond Reddit, and beyond the English-language marketing that clinics put in front of you.

-This article draws on Korean-language patient reports from Naver, Sungyesa, and Gangnam Unni; regulatory data from the Korean Medical Association and Korea Consumer Agency; and investigative reporting on the Korean cosmetic surgery industry.
+This article draws on Korean-language patient reports from Naver, Sungyesa, and Gangnam Unni; regulatory data from the Korean Medical Association and Korea Consumer Agency; the National Forensic Service autopsy study (2026); medical tourism complaint data from Korea JoongAng Daily (2025); investigative reporting from Al Jazeera (2024), CNN (2021), and the New York Times (2022); and the amended Medical Service Act (CCTV mandate, September 2023).
 Canvass Research has no affiliation with any clinic or surgeon.